IDAES/idaes-pse/docs/install/index.rst

    with it.
 Unless you know that these are already installed on your system, you should manually install them using "apt-get", "yum" or other appropriate package manager.
-Depending on how your system is set up you either need to use "sudo" or install packages as the "root" user.
+Depending on how your system is set up you either need to use the "sudo" command or install packages as the "root" user.

    apt-get (Debian or Ubuntu based distributions)::